 8 Must Do Tips for Snorkeling with Manta Rays

-Snorkeling with Manta Rays is an incredible experience that can only be done on the Big Island (Hawai’i Island).
-In this article, I’m going to share with you 8 Tips that I wish I would have known when I went snorkeling with the Manta Rays.
+Snorkeling with manta rays an incredible experience that can only be done on the Big Island (Hawai'i Island).
+In this article, I'm going to share with you 8 Tips that I wish I would have known when I went snorkeling with the Manta Rays.

-This video is geared for first-timers who have never been snorkeling with the Manta Rays.
+This article is geared for first-timers who have never been snorkeling with the Manta Rays.

 Tip #1: Packing Tip (2 towels + warm clothes)

 Make sure that you do bring two towels and warm clothes for after you snorkel.

 The first towel is going to be for using after you finish snorkeling.
 The second one you can use as a blanket.
 You're snorkeling at night and sometimes, depending on the boat ride that you take, the boat ride from where you finish snorkeling to the shore can be anywhere from 5-35 minutes.
 Having that extra dry towel to use as a blanket can make your time after snorkeling a lot more comfortable.